- Ripley Alchemical Scroll, ca. 1590

 -

 - Early and intermediate provenance unknown.
-Bought in London by H.P.
-Kraus, 1957, and sold to Lawrence Witten, who sold it to Robert H. Taylor.
+Purchased in London by H.P.
+Kraus in 1957.
+He sold it to the antiquarian dealer Lawrence Witten, who in turn sold it to Robert H. Taylor, Class of 1930.
+His gift to the Princeton University Library, 1958.

 - Identifier: